MauroSerantes/Minesweeper/README.md

 # Minesweeper Game

-_This is a the well know game minesweeper for android.
+_This is the well know game minesweeper for android.
 This is a personal version of the game._

 ### About the game 📋